Joshtron/saarama/README.md

 Like mentioned above, SAARAMA uses a topology and a trajectory file to calculate the torsion angles over the different time frames.
 It can either print the angles to stdout [terminal] or plot the angles in a Ramachandran plot fashion [plot] with the help of Matplotlib.
+It takes 'naked' as well as N-terminal acetyl capped amino acids (ACE-X-NME).
+The script will automatically detect if the first residue is a acetyl residue and will treat it accordingly.
 Commands should look like this:

 ```
 saarama --topology /path/to/topology --xtc /path/to/trajectory [COMMAND]